Graduate Degrees

 ATEC graduate students pursue multiple pathways of research, scholarship, and making.
 Our graduate programs are joined by shared principles of critical analysis and creative thinking.
 With an ATEC advanced degree, you are prepared to teach, analyze, and design the latest in emerging media technologies.

-Our MA program in History caters to both individuals seeking to deepen their understanding and expertise in historical analysis and those aspiring to pursue a doctorate in a related field.
-Students are presented with two distinct pathways: a research track and a professional track.
+Our MA and PhD programs in History cater to both individuals seeking to deepen their understanding and expertise in historical analysis and those aspiring to pursue a doctorate in a related field.
+MA students are presented with two distinct pathways: a research track and a professional track.
 Those with aspirations for doctoral studies are advised to opt for the research track.

 Humanities (MA, PhD)